prometheus-operator/kube-prometheus/docs/customizations/developing-prometheus-rules-and-grafana-dashboards.md

 ---
-weight: 650
+weight: 307
 toc: true
 title: Prometheus Rules and Grafana Dashboards
 menu:
     docs:
         parent: kube
-lead: Create Prometheus Rules and Grafana Dashboards on top of kube-prometheus
+lead: This guide will help you adding Prometheus Rules and Grafana Dashboards on top of kube-prometheus
 images: []
 draft: false
-description: Create Prometheus Rules and Grafana Dashboards on top of kube-prometheus
+description: This guide will help you adding Prometheus Rules and Grafana Dashboards on top of kube-prometheus
-date: "2021-03-08T23:04:32+01:00"
 ---

 `kube-prometheus` ships with a set of default [Prometheus rules](https://prometheus.io/docs/prometheus/latest/configuration/recording_rules/) and [Grafana](http://grafana.com/) dashboards.
 At some point one might like to extend them, the purpose of this document is to explain how to do this.